AnnelieseBelmond/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach allows changes to the original array, while .map returns a new array with the changes.

 2. What is the difference between a function and a method?

+A function is an independent piece of code.
+The data passed to it is not dependent on other code.
+A method operates on the data passed to it by the object it was called on.

 3. What is closure?

+Closure is when a function looks outside of its scope (lexical environment) to find the data referenced in its code.
+Functions can access data outside of other functions, but not within other functions.

 4. Describe the four rules of the 'this' keyword.

+Global Object Binding (scope): The value of ‘this’ is the window or console object.

+Implicit Binding (scope): ‘this’ refers to the object it is inside of.
+The object before the dot that calls a function is the referred ‘this’.

+New Binding (scope): In constructor functions, ‘this’ refers to the specific instance of the object created and returned by the function.

+Explicit Binding (scope): using .call and .apply we can override how constructor objects are set.
+When this happens, ‘this’, is explicitly defined.

 5. Why do we need super() in an extended class?

+ Super() is important for simplifying object inheritance.
+Super() tells the parent constructor to be aware of the child’s attributes.

 ## Project Set up